Fitus/Zaloha.sh/DOCUMENTATION.md

 Zaloha checks that no input parameters contain ///, to avoid breaking of the internal escape logic from the outside.
 The only exception are &lt;findSourceOps&gt;
 and &lt;findGeneralOps&gt;, which may contain the ///d/ placeholder.

+Additionally, the internal escape logic might be broken by target paths of symbolic links: Unfortunately, the OSes do not normalize target paths with consecutive slashes while writing them to the filesystems, and FIND does not normalize them either in the -printf %l output.
+Actually, there seem to be no constraints on the target paths of symbolic links.
+Hence, the /// triplets can occur there as well.
+The solution is the exclusion of such symbolic links from the processing, by the FIND expressions -lname *///* -o.
+Yes, honestly, here we hit a limit of how far can be reasonably gone with a shellscript alone.
+Whether such symbolic links are relevant to day-to-day practice is debatable, however.

 In the shellscripts produced by Zaloha, single quoting is used, hence single quotes are disruptors.
 As a solution, the '"'"' quoting technique is used.